shovalf/QGCN/README.md

 ### How to use
 To use this package you will need to provide the following files as input:

--> Graphs csv file - files that contains the graphs for input and their labels The format of the file is flexible, but it must contain headers for any columns, and the there must be a column provided for:
+-> Graphs csv file - files that contain the graphs for input and their labels The format of the file is flexible, but it must contain headers for any column, and the there must be a column provided for:
   - graph id
   - source node id
   - destination node id
   - label id (every graph id can be attached to only one label)
-- External data file - external data for every node (Optional) The format of this file is also flexible, but it must contain headers for any columns, and the there must be a column provided for:
+- External data file - external data for every node (Optional) The format of this file is also flexible, but it must contain headers for any column, and the there must be a column provided for:
     **note!! every node must get a value**
     - graph id
     - node id